jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  CAA issuewild Property

-The issuewild property tag has the same syntax and semantics as the issue property tag except that they only grant authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
+The issuewild property tag has the same syntax and semantics as the issue property tag except that it only grants authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
 Specifically: